 Even though they are twins, they are so different from each other!

-My son, one of the smartest, intelligent, well-versed, young adult I have ever met in my entire life.
+My son, one of the smartest, intelligent, well-versed, young adults I have ever met in my entire life.
 But in terms of his future career, let’s just say that we had a very interesting conversation this last weekend…

 He is planning to quit Notre Dame University, in Indiana, to join the U.S. Air-force.
 Yes, don’t ask me, it is not my decision.
 I only can be grateful for his future service (and being worried about his immediate future).

 At one moment of our conversation I told him: Son, it is very important in life to: